Simple Prostatectomy – Robotic Assisted Enucleation

 - Step-up therapy should have been used for prostates larger than 35-50cc with either Duodart, Avodart or Proscar and can be used as a first line in these huge prostates.

-- Prostate cancer first needs to be ruled out by doing a PSA, and when indicated, with a 3T MRI scan of the prostate with an abnormal PSA with a possible prostate biopsy of any suspicious lesions.
+- Prostate cancer has been ruled out by doing a PSA, and when indicated, with a 3T MRI scan of the prostate with an abnormal PSA with a possible prostate biopsy of any suspicious lesions.

 - A staged-TURP can also be performed to dis-obstruct a huge prostate.
-Either Bipolar resection or Laser can be utilised.
+Either Bipolar resection or Laser can be utilized.

 - Patient informed decision is vital.